18 Baby Oil FAQs: Is Baby Oil Good for Your Skin?

-You already know that you should never use baby wash or any other bath oil to tan without first coating the skin with a quality sunscreen.
-No baby oil product, or oil in general, including butter, will help heal a sunburn.
-That’s because oil can seal in the heat caused by sunburn and slow the skin’s natural healing process.
+You should never use baby oil to tan.
+Additionally, no baby oil product, or oil in general, including butter, will help heal a sunburn.
+That’s because oil can seal in the heat caused by sunburns and slow the skin’s natural healing process.

-To heal sunburn, apply a cold compress and use oral analgesics to ease the pain.
-Aloe vera is considered the best topical treatment for sunburn.
+To heal a sunburn, apply a cold compress and use oral analgesics to ease the pain.
+Aloe vera is considered the best topical treatment for sunburns.

 14. Does baby oil help eczema?